lubnc4261/House-Keeper/README.md

 **ATTENTION: I made this bot by using the new rewrite version of [discord.py v1.7+](https://github.com/Rapptz/discord.py), and the [discord-py-slash-command v1.2.2](https://github.com/LordOfPolls/discord-py-slash-command) lib.
 I am currently self hosting this bot on an [Raspberry PI4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) but you can take a look on the code and implement it the way you want it.**

-To upgrade you'r python to 3 on the PI i used this:
+To upgrade your python to 3 on the PI i used this:

 [itheo.nl](https://itheo.nl/install-python-3-9-on-raspberry-pi)
 [raspberry-valley](https://raspberry-valley.azurewebsites.net/Python-Default-Version/)